Multidimensional Dickman distribution and operator selfdecomposability: Dickman distributions over R d

 where $T_k$ are the arrival times of the Poisson process with intensity $1$ and $f: \R_+\mapsto \mc M$ is the measurable function defined by $f(t)=e^{-tQ}$.
 The sum in \eqref{eq: shot-noise} represents the weak limit of the sum

 as $t\to \infty$.
+Here, the sequences $T_k',\mb W_k'$, $k\geq 1$ have the same joint distribution as $T_k,\mb W_k$, $k\geq 1$.
 The equation \eqref{eq: shot-noise_finite_time} can be interpreted as the accumulation, up to time $t$, of a multidimensional signal.
-This signal appears at random time points according to the Poisson process with intensity $1$; the amplitudes are independent of each other and of the arrival times, and identically distributed according to the law $\nu$; the signal propagates in time according to the law $f$.
+This signal appears at random time points according to the Poisson process with intensity $1$; the amplitudes are independent of each other and of the arrival times, and identically distributed according to the law $\nu$; the signal propagates in time according to the law $f(\cdot)$.
 For more details on such models, we refer to \cite{takacs1954secondary, takacs1955stochastic, westcott1976existence}.

-\begin{remark} It is evident that the set of multidimensional Dickman distributions $\{\mbb D_{\theta, \sigma}, \theta>0, \sigma\in \mc S \}$ coincides with a subset $\mc D(\mathbb{I} , \mc S)$ of $\mc D(\mc \M_+, H)$.
+\begin{remark} It is evident that the set of multidimensional Dickman distributions $\{\mbb D_{\theta, \sigma}, \theta>0, \sigma\in \mc S \}$ coincides with a subset $\mc D(\mathbb{I} , \mc S)$ of $\mc D(\mc M_+, H)$.
 Moreover, for $d=1$ the sphere $\mathbb S^0$ consists of two points $\mbb S ^0=\{-1,1\}$ and by choosing in this case $Q=\theta>0$ and $\sigma(\{1\})=1-\sigma(\{-1\})=1$ we can recover the Dickman distribution $GD_\theta$.

 The one-dimensional distribution $\mc D(1/\theta,\nu)$ with a more general type of probability measure $\nu\in H$ appears naturally in the contexts of shot-noise processes and random difference equations as well as in the limit schemes, see, e.g, \cite{ChamayouSchorr1975, vervaat1979stochastic, pinsky18}.
-Notably, in the particular case $\nu(dx)=e^{-x}dx,x >0$, the distribution $\mc D(1/\theta,\nu)$ coincides with the well-known Gamma distribution having characteristic function of the form
+Notably, in the particular case $\nu(dx)=be^{-bx}dx$,$x>0$, with some $b>0$, the distribution $\mc D(1/\theta,\nu)$ coincides with the well-known Gamma distribution having characteristic function of the form

 \end{remark}

 \begin{remark} Note that in the case of $\nu=\delta_{\mb 0}$ it holds that $\mb X=\mb 0$ almost surely, and this situation is trivial.
 We shall exclude it from consideration and, furthermore, assume that $\nu(\{\mb 0\})=0$. \end{remark}